monacosc1/student-dropout/README.md

 # student-dropout-prediction

-This repository shows the steps taken to perform a time series analysis of the "[St. Louis Fed Retail Trade](https://fred.stlouisfed.org/series/SMU53426604200000001)" data published on the Fed's website.
+This repository shows the steps taken to perform a classification analysis of the "[Student Outcomes in Higher Education](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success)" data published on the the UC Irvine Machine Learning Repository.

 The data and Jupyter Notebook have been added to the repo so that anyone can recreate the steps involved and add their own insights.

 ## Use of:
 * **Jupyter Notebook** 2023.03.0-daily+82.pro2
-    * **Main Packages used:** pandas, numpy, statsmodels, matplotlib
+    * **Main Packages used:** pandas, numpy, statsmodels, matplotlib, catboost, imlearn

 # Overview
 ## Key Findings